Home » Recipe Type » Gifts » The Best Chilli Sauce You Will Ever Taste

 • Mix the arrowroot with the reserved tbsp of red wine vinegar until blended.

 • Pour into 6-8 clean smallish sterilised glass bottles and cap.
+Leave an inch (2.5 cm) at the top as the sauce will expand whilst it's being heat processed.

 • Heat process by placing bottles into a large saucepan filled with enough water so that bottles are ¾ covered.
-Bring water up to boiling point and simmer for 20 mins.
+Bring water up to boiling point and simmer for 20 minutes.

 Notes